SebastianWenger/Getting-and-Cleaning-Data-Course-Project/README.md

 -Creates "id" column based on initial row number for easier referencing.

--Merges all of the training data together into 'mergetrain', along with all of the test data together into 'mergetest'.
+-Merges all of the training data together into 'mergetrain' along with all of the test data together into 'mergetest'.

 -Binds the training data 'mergetrain' and test data merge'test together by row.